vimode/frontend-mentor-challenges/four-card-feature-section/README.md

 ## Experience

 This challenge was simpler than any of the previous challenges, Flexbox is powerful for such cards, helps centering everything in less lines of code.
-The ordering of one of the card item had to be changed for desktop view but otherwise it was pretty straightforward with the usage of flexbox.
+At first I wanted to use grid but the offset boxes made it difficult to have a proper grid.

 ### Built with
 - HTML5